1. Import HashiCorp GPG signing key

 # Build Definition to create the VM Template

-# This block defines the overall build process.
+# This block defines the overall build and provision steps executed inside the VM.

 build {